What is a second mortgage and how do you qualify for one?

 The seller keeps their existing loan of $100,000 and lets the buyer pay the financed amount of $175,000 with an interest rate of 6%.
 The seller profits from the 2% increase over the original APR, and the buyer gets a home they could not have otherwise qualified for.

-While there are clear benefits to a wraparound mortgage for both the buyer and seller, it’s essential to consider some potential drawbacks.
+There are several advantages to a wraparound mortgage for both the buyer and the seller.

 A wraparound mortgage can be a helpful way for you to buy a home when you cannot meet traditional lending requirements.
 The seller benefits from a motivated buyer, profit on interest, a potentially higher sale price and the ability to sell their home quickly.
 The buyer benefits from not having to meet traditional lending requirements and a faster time to closing.